-UPDATE 1-Tour operator Thomas Cook back to Tunisia after UK travel advice shifts
+UPDATE 2-Tour operator Thomas Cook back to Tunisia after UK travel advice shifts

 LONDON, July 27 (Reuters) - Tour operator Thomas Cook will restart holidays in Tunisia now that Britain has softened its travel advice to the country, the firm's boss said on Thursday.

+Shares rose after the company reiterated its full-year outlook, and said that demand for summer bookings was strong.

+The decision to move back into Tunisia provides an opportunity for the firm to build on a rebound in appetite for holidays in the Middle East and North Africa, after years of subdued performance.

-The move, which came as the company reiterated its full-year outlook, should be a welcome boost to Tunisia, where tourism accounts for 8 percent of gross domestic product and is a key source of foreign currency and jobs.
+It should also be a welcome boost to Tunisia, where tourism accounts for 8 percent of gross domestic product and is a key source of foreign currency and jobs.

 Britain said on Wednesday that it was no longer advising against travel to most of Tunisia after tightening its advice following a militant attack in a Tunisian resort in June 2015.
 There had also been an earlier attack at the Bardo museum in Tunis.